choiman1559/Girls-Frontline-Tools/README.md

 ```@Deprecated```

 __Due to the SAF (Scoped Storage) policy applied from Android 11 and later,__ <br>
-__the main app functions no longer work, so this project has been temporarily suspended.__
+__the main app functions no longer work, so this project has been suspended.__

 --------------------------